 Note: If your vehicle isn’t safe to drive, and the police haven’t already towed it, talk to your adjuster to find out where it needs to be towed.

 Under Saskatchewan law, you have 2 years from the time of the collision to report your claim and get your vehicle repaired.
-We recommend reporting your claim as soon as possible to avoid any disputes over the extent of damage caused in the collision.
+We recommend reporting your claim as soon as possible to avoid any disputes over the extent of damage caused by the collision.

 If you’ve been injured